 Ice Fishing in Gunnison

 In the summer and fall, the rivers, lakes and reservoirs in the Gunnison Valley are famous destinations for fly fishing and the kokanee salmon run.
-During the winter, Blue Mesa Reservoir just west of Gunnison on Highway 50 is the best place to go fishing.
+During the winter, the two most popular ice fishing locations are Blue Mesa Reservoir, which is just west of Gunnison on Highway 50, and Taylor Park Reservoir, which is about 20 miles east of Almont on County Road 742 (the Cottonwood Pass road).
 Be sure to talk to a local fishing outfitter to learn about current conditions before you venture onto the lake.
 Visit our fishing page to learn more.

 Lodging in Mt.
 Crested Butte, Crested Butte, Almont and Gunnison